belalelnady/Execute-script-from-jenkins/README.md

 after terraform apply

-run the script move-keypair.sh localy to setup the nodes
+run the script ansble-cmd localy to setup the nodes with ansible